JorgeDFR/ros2_amcl_tutorial/README.md

 1. **Pre-configured Virtual Machine (VM)**
 2. **Docker Container with docker compose**

-If you prefer to install everything directly on your own system, follow the instructions in [manual setup](/docs/setup.md).
+If you prefer installing everything directly on your system, or if you already have ROS 2 and Webots installed natively, follow the instructions in the [Manual Setup](/docs/setup.md) guide.

 ### Option 1: Using the Virtual Machine